-Have you had close contact with anyone who had a positive COVID-19 diagnostic test in the past 14 days Have you traveled out of the US in the last 14 days?
+Have you traveled out of the US by airplane in the last 14 days?

-If the answer is "yes" to either of these questions, you must stay home to quarantine for 14 days since last contact or return to US.
+If the answer to either of these questions is "yes", you must stay home to quarantine for 14 days since last contact or return to US.